freshman13141/JavaSE/README.md

-use ofr the first time
+use of the first time